cchitsiang/awesome-stars/topics.md

 - [heroku/react-refetch](https://github.com/heroku/react-refetch) - A simple, declarative, and composable way to fetch data for React components
 - [dleitee/valid.js](https://github.com/dleitee/valid.js) - 📝 A library for data validation.
 - [metabase/metabase](https://github.com/metabase/metabase) - The easy-to-use open source Business Intelligence and Embedded Analytics tool that lets everyone work with data :bar_chart:
-- [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.
 - [ckan/ckan](https://github.com/ckan/ckan) - CKAN is an open-source DMS (data management system) for powering data hubs and data portals.
 CKAN makes it easy to publish, share and use data.
 It powers catalog.data.gov, open.canada.ca/data, data.hu
 - [oxnr/awesome-bigdata](https://github.com/oxnr/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [prestodb/presto](https://github.com/prestodb/presto) - The official home of the Presto distributed SQL query engine for big data